zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 Another developer at TechTAP found [PiSignage](https://github.com/colloqi/piSignage), an opensource digital signage program designed for the raspberry pi.
 Digging into it's source code, they discovered a way to build a simple Android app that would recieve signage content from PiSignage.

-Picking up from where their work left off, I architected a system which used the raspberry pi as the digital signage server, but also and MQTT server, and a fleet of esp8266's communicating to eachother and the pi over MQTT.
+Picking up from where their work left off, I architected a system which used the raspberry pi as a digital signage server and MQTT server, and a fleet of esp8266's communicating to eachother and the pi over MQTT.

 </article>